philoooo/philoooo/README.md

 <h1>Hi, I'm Rachel! </a></h1>
-I'm a beginner programmer with a BS in Environmental Science from Wayne State University in Detroit, MI.<h2>
+I'm a beginner programmer with a BS in Environmental Science from WSU in Detroit, MI.
+I have a strong interest in data analytics. <h2>
 <h2> Projects:</h2>
 Python